 Sage is committed to discovering, developing and commercializing novel medicines to transform the lives of patients with life-altering brain health disorders.
 As part of this mission, we conduct clinical trials to determine if our investigational medicines are safe and effective for patients with a particular disease, disorder or condition which may allow us to seek the necessary regulatory approvals to provide wide access to these medicines.

 We understand that, in some cases, patients with serious diseases or conditions may not be eligible for clinical trials and may not have other treatment options.
-Under very limited circumstances, we will consider making investigational medicines available for qualifying patients to treat a serious disease or condition outside of a clinical trial prior to regulatory approval.
-This type of access is often referred to as “early access”, “expanded access” or “compassionate use”.
+Under very limited circumstances, we may consider making investigational medicines available for qualifying patients to treat a serious disease or condition outside of a clinical trial prior to regulatory approval.
+This type of access is often referred to as “early access,” “expanded access” or “compassionate use.”
 The following criteria must typically be met before we will consider making one of our investigational medicines available to individuals under an early access program or EAP:

 - The patient has a serious disease or condition, has exhausted all available treatment options, and is not eligible for any appropriate clinical trials.

 - The investigational medicine is currently being studied, or has been studied, in clinical trials for the treatment of a disease or condition that is similar in type and stage to the indication for which the expanded access is sought.

 - The request is made by a licensed physician who is qualified and knowledgeable in the treatment of the relevant disease or condition.
 Patients who are interested in understanding access options should speak with the physician overseeing their care.

 - There is sufficient evidence that the potential benefit to the patient, taking into account available safety and efficacy information, would likely outweigh the potential risks to the patient.

 - Adequate clinical data exist to support the appropriate dose amount and frequency of the investigational medicine and duration of treatment in the relevant disease or condition.